Skip advert

 However, some modern mild hybrids do offer limited electric-only driving.
 The latest mild hybrids manufactured by Stellantis brands, including Peugeot and Jeep, can be driven using just the electric motor for limited ranges and up to a certain speed.
 For example, the Jeep Avenger eHybrid can use its 28bhp electric motor to drive for up to 0.6 miles and up to 18mph, after which the petrol engine kicks in.
 This can save quite a bit of fuel in heavy stop-and-start traffic

-Mild hybrids vs other hybrids
+Mild hybrids vs self-charging hybrids and plug-in hybrids

 Although few would call range-topping Audis and the LaFerrari affordable, a mild-hybrid setup is cheaper to manufacture than a full hybrid system.
 It’s also lighter, as a mild hybrid’s batteries are smaller.
 Mild hybrids also tend to recharge their batteries from regenerative braking – something some, but not all, conventional hybrids can do – making a mild hybrid setup more efficient.
+Of course, there’s also no need to plug in a mild hybrid car to charge it.

 There are downsides, though: because mild-hybrid cars aren’t able to run on electric power alone, they tend to have higher CO2 emissions than conventional hybrids and are therefore less attractive for company-car users.
 Those after the ability to cruise through town on electric power alone must also look elsewhere.